 It’s quite common for each printer in a business to be purchased ad hoc by individuals from different departments out of their own budgets.
 This results in an explosion of unmanaged printers, many locally connected and out of sight from any kind of device management.
 This decentralized approach results in more makes and models from multiple manufacturers.

-To further complicate matters, printer manufacturers constantly refresh their offerings, making it difficult for companies to standardize on a brand of print devices over any extended period.
-The cost of managing a mixed printer fleet grows, as the number of vendors, makes, models and toner cartridges multiplies.
+To further complicate matters, printer manufacturers constantly refresh their offerings, making it difficult for companies to standardize a brand of print devices over any extended period.
+The cost of managing a mixed printer fleet grows, as the number of vendors, makes, models, and toner cartridges multiplies.

-Most businesses don't know the number of printers they have or the number pages they're printing.
-Printers are easily bought and deployed, often without consideration to the capacity of the existing print fleet.
-Typically, printers are rarely placed to balance print volumes with the device capacity.
+Most businesses don't know the number of printers they have or the number of pages they're printing.
+Printers are easily bought and deployed, often without consideration of the capacity of the existing print fleet.
+Typically, printers are rarely placed to balance print volumes with the device's capacity.
 All of this leads to an ever-increasing cost of printing.

 Driven by single-function technology (printers only print and copiers only copy), these relationships are a hangover from a bygone era and fail to leverage the vast array of multifunction printing device choices currently available.